-This bill would make several changes to the Paint Stewardship Program:
+This act makes several changes to the Paint Stewardship Program:

-- Change how the paint stewardship assessment for architectural paint is set from approval by the Secretary of Natural Resources to specification in statute.
-The bill would codify the existing stewardship assessment fee for architectural paint into law: - \$0 for each half pint or smaller; - \$0.65 for amounts greater than a half pint but less than one gallon; - o \$1.35 for amounts greater than one gallon but less than two; and - \$2.45 for amounts greater than one gallon but less than five. - Rename the Paint Stewardship Program the "Paint Product Stewardship Program" (Program) and expand its requirements to producers of aerosol coating products, coating-related products, and nonindustrial coatings.
+- Changes how the paint stewardship assessment for architectural paint is set from approval by the Secretary of Natural Resources to specification in statute.
+The act codifies the existing stewardship assessment fee for architectural paint into law: - o \$0 for each half pint or smaller; - o \$0.65 for amounts greater than a half pint but less than one gallon; - o \$1.35 for amounts greater than one gallon but less than two; and - o \$2.45 for amounts greater than one gallon but less than five. - Renames the Paint Stewardship Program the "Paint Product Stewardship Program" (Program) and expands its requirements to producers of aerosol coating products, coating-related products, and nonindustrial coatings.